Ottawa Senators: Early years (1992–1996)

 The new team hired former NHL player Mel Bridgman, who had no previous NHL management experience, as its first general manager in 1992.
-The team was initially interested in hiring former Jack Adams Award winner Brian Sutter as its first head coach, but Sutter came with a high price tag and was reluctant to be a part of an expansion team.
-When Sutter was eventually signed to coach the Boston Bruins, Ottawa signed Rick Bowness, the man Sutter replaced in Boston.
+Ottawa signed former Boston Bruins head coach Rick Bowness.
 The new Senators were placed in the Adams Division of the Wales Conference and played their first game on October 8, 1992, in the Ottawa Civic Centre against the Montreal Canadiens with much pre-game spectacle.
 The Senators defeated the Canadiens 5–3 in one of the few highlights that season.
-Following the initial excitement of the opening night victory, the club floundered badly and eventually tied the San Jose Sharks for the worst record in the league, winning only 10 games with 70 losses and four ties for 24 points, three points better than the NHL record for futility.
+Following the initial excitement of the opening night victory, the club floundered badly.
+Eventually, it tied the San Jose Sharks for the worst record in the league, winning only 10 games with 70 losses and four ties for 24 points, three points better than the NHL record for futility.
 The Senators had aimed low and considered the 1992–93 season a small success, as Firestone had set a goal for the season of not setting a new NHL record for fewest points in a season.
-The long-term plan was to finish low in the standings for its first few years in order to secure high draft picks and eventually contend for the Stanley Cup.
+The long-term plan was to finish low in the standings for its first few years to secure high draft picks and eventually contend for the Stanley Cup.

-Off-ice, Terrace needed a partner to make the final franchise payment to the NHL.
+Terrace needed a partner to make the final franchise payment to the NHL.
 Firestone sold 50% of Terrace to Rod Bryden, a technology executive and entrepreneur.
 A limited partnership was set up to own the hockey team and a new company, Palladium Corp., which was charged with building the new arena.
 The partnership included local high-tech executives and singer Paul Anka, who was born in Ottawa.
 Bryden would become the sole owner of Terrace and majority owner of the Senators in August 1993, buying out Firestone.